 (So give your more annoying cube mates some knuckles today in appreciation for their simply being there, fighting the iffy fight with you!)

 The break-in at Rental A created a whirlwind of work for yours truly.
 I’ll come clean here and now and remind you that being a landlord is not always a passive exercise.
-Sure, you can go months on end without a peep, but when an emergency like a burglary happens, you’ve gotta be ready.
+Sure, you can go months on end without a peep, but when an emergency like a burglary happens, you need to be ready.

 See, we’re all capable of more than what we realize.
 Circumstances sometimes force us to find that out about ourselves.
 Other times we boldly take the initiative.
 In this case, I put in a couple of days of work (one for popping in the door, another for getting the trim back up) and avoided spending over $2,000 for someone else to do the job for me.